Sound technical content, curated with aloha by

 valid manufacturing - nelson, bc, Canada

 A. Hi again Rick.
 You can ask people to privately contact you about your commercial needs by posting an RFQ for a plating shop or a chrome-look paint supplier (or just advise and I'll attach a link here to your contact info).
-But, sorry, we do not publicly suggest brands or sources except clearly marked advertisements ( huh? why?).
+But, sorry, we can't publicly suggest brands or sources except clearly marked advertisements ( huh? why?).
 Apologies.

 Regards,